 What does a £5000 pay increase mean in the real world?

-Get a detailed view of your salary and see exactly how much better off you could be.
+Get a detailed view of your salary and see exactly how much better off you could be with your pay increase.

 Have you ever wondered how your salary compares to your colleagues?

-Do you know if you’re even being paid the right amount for someone with your experience and skills?
+Do you know if you’re even being paid the right amount for someone with your skills and experience?

-What’s more, it’s absolutely FREE with no email or strings attached!
+What’s more, it’s absolutely FREE with no email, no registration or strings attached!

-The areyoubetteroff.co UK Salary calculator is updated the latest 2017/18 Tax year figures from HM Government Spring Budget on 8 March 2017 and is based exclusively on the most common tax code 1150L.
+The areyoubetteroff.co UK salary calculator uses the latest 2017/18 tax figures from HM Government Spring Budget on 8 March 2017 and is based exclusively on the most common tax code 1150L.

 Due to the complexity of both taxation and salaries if you have a different tax code please consult with a specialist or your employer to calculate how much your monthly take salary will be.